recoverysource/handbook/essentials/websites.rst

 "Internet Protocol" (IP) is the standard that defines how the computers on this giant network identify one another.
 IP provides a set of rules that define how a computer gets an "IP address" on the network.
-This functions just like a physical mailing address and allows one computer to address (talk to) another computer on the network.
+This functions just like a physical mailing address and allows one computer to communicate with another computer on the network.

 .. admonition:: Recap